Xerox: Digital printing

 The laser printer was invented in 1969 by Xerox researcher Gary Starkweather by modifying a Xerox 7000 copier.
 Xerox management was afraid the product version of Starkweather's invention, which became the 9700, would negatively impact their copier business so the innovation sat in limbo until IBM launched the 3800 laser printer in 1976.

 The first commercial non-impact printer was the Xerox 1200, introduced in 1973, based on the 3600 copier.
 It had an optical character generator designed by optical engineer Phil Chen.
+It was used in mainframe computer environments for large-volume printing for business applications.

-In 1977, following IBM's laser printer introduction, the Xerox 9700 was introduced.
+In 1977, after IBM had produced the first laser printer, the Xerox 9700 was introduced.
+It was also used in mainframe environments and could handle even larger amounts of paper and printing.
 Laser printing eventually became a multibillion-dollar business for Xerox.

-In the late 1970s, Xerox introduced the "Xerox 350 color slide system."
+In the late 1970s, Xerox introduced the Xerox 350 color slide machine.
 This product allowed the customer to create digital word and graphic 35-millimetre slides.
-Many of the concepts used in today's "Photo Shop" programs were pioneered with this technology.
+Many of the concepts used in today's photo editing programs were pioneered with this technology.

-In 1980, Xerox announced the 5700 laser printing system, a much smaller version of their 9700, but with revolutionary touch-screen capabilities and multiple media input (word processing disks, IBM magcards, etc.) and printer 'finishing' options.
+In 1980, Xerox announced the 5700 laser printer, a much smaller version of their 9700, but with touch-screen capabilities and multiple media input (word processing disks, IBM magcards, etc.) and printer 'finishing' options.
 This product was allegedly never intended to make the commercial markets due to its development cost, but rather to show the innovation of Xerox.
-It took off with many customers, but was soon replaced with its smaller and lower cost Xerox 2700 Distributed Electronic Printer offering in 1982.
+It took off with many customers, but was soon replaced with the smaller and lower cost Xerox 2700 Distributed Electronic Printer offering in 1982.

 Palo Alto Research Center

 In 1970, under company president C. Peter McColough, Xerox opened the Xerox Palo Alto Research Center, known as Xerox PARC.
-The facility developed many modern computing technologies such as the graphical user interface (GUI), laser printing, WYSIWYG text editors and Ethernet.
+The facility developed many modern computing technologies such as the graphical user interface (GUI), laser printing, WYSIWYG text editors, and Ethernet.
 From these inventions, Xerox PARC created the Xerox Alto in 1973, a small minicomputer similar to a modern workstation or personal computer.
 This machine can be considered the first true Personal Computer, given its versatile combination of a cathode-ray-type screen, mouse-type pointing device, and a QWERTY-type alphanumeric keyboard.
 But the Alto was never commercially sold, as Xerox itself could not see the sales potential of it.
 It was, however, installed in Xerox's own offices, worldwide and those of the US Government and military, who could see the potential.
 Within these sites the individual workstations were connected together by Xerox's own unique LAN, The Ethernet.
 Data was sent around this system of heavy, yellow, low loss coaxial cable using the packet data system.
 In addition, PARC also developed one of the earliest internetworking protocol suites, the PARC Universal Packet (PUP).